-Sulforaphane for diabetics is a complex subject but the bottom line is that vegetables like broccoli, cabbage and radishes have a proven property of increasing the ability of the liver to take up glucose, and increases the glycogen content of cells.
+Sulforaphane for diabetics is a complex subject but the bottom line is that vegetables like broccoli, cabbage and radishes have the scientifically proven property of increasing the ability of the liver to take up glucose, and raise the glycogen content in cells.

 This alleviates insulin resistance, a key factor in diabetics in which the cells have a limited ability to absorbe glucose from the blood stream.

 The take-home from sulforaphane for diabetics is that we should all eat more of these vegetables if we want to live long in the land.

 It's found in all cruciferous vegetables like kale and other green leafy vegetables.